acharayaP03/Gsap-animation-with-react/README.md

-# React + Vite
+# Gsap and React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a simple gsap and react app that uses gsap animation.
+Built for only practise purpose.
+It will give you general idea how we can implement gsap on our react or Nextjs app.